openbmc/phosphor-power/phosphor-power-supply/README.md

 The JSON configuration file should contain:

-## pollInterval
-Required property that specifies the delay between updating the power supply status, period in milliseconds.

 ## MinPowerSupplies
 Optional property, integer, that indicates the minimum number of power supplies that should be present.